 Daikon/Chinese radish is a wonderful ingredient to brew a soup base.
 It’s naturally sweet and my family loves to eat those chunks of daikon too

-I like to add red dates for that natural sweetness too
+I like to add red dates/black dates for that natural sweetness too

 I like to use Better-than-Bouillon (Roasted Chicken base) as it is MSG-free but it adds a nice richer taste and aroma to the soup.
 In Indonesia, Malaysia, and Singapore, most home cooks like to add chicken powder too